-Dwelling houses, semi-detached dwellings and dual occupancies are to be designed with suitably sized and located waste areas, and must provide opportunities for recycling and composting.

-Note: The size of residential waste and recycling storage areas required in the heritage conservation areas of Paddington and the West Woollahra precinct, respond to the smaller lots typical in those areas.

-Obje Objectives Controls 01 To promote reuse and recycling in dwelling houses, semi-detached dwellings and dual occupancies.
+• nouses, semi-detached dwellings and du located waste areas, and must provide upancies are to be designed with suitably tunities for recycling and composting.
+20 conservati e size of residential waste and recycling ion areas of Paddington and the West W those areas. ge areas required in the heritage ara precinct, respond to the smaller lots et 2020 Objective es Controls , dw promote reuse and recycling in velling houses, semi-detached vellings and dual occupancies.
 C1 Each dwelling has an indoor waste and recycling storage space of sufficient size to accommodate at least one day's waste and recycling generation.
-C2 Each dwelling has an onsite waste and recycling storage area either located externally behind the building line, or within a non-habitable area of the dwelling. С3 For a dwelling located in an area other than Paddington or West Woollahra, the size of the waste and recycling area accommodates: a) 1 x 120L general waste bin; b) 1 x 240L green waste bin; and c) 1 x 120L or 240L recycling bin.
-C4 For a dwelling located in Paddington or West Woollahra-the size of the waste and recycling area accommodates: a) 1 x 120L general waste bin or 1 x 55L bin; b) 1 x 120L or 55L green waste bin; and c) 2 x 55L recycling crates or 1 x 120L recycling bin.
-C5 Each dwelling has an area suitable to accommodate on-site composting.
+C2 Each dwelling has an onsite waste and recycling storage area either located externally behind the building line, or within a non-habitable area of the dwe!!in: C3 For a dwelling located in an area other inan Paddington or West Woollahra, the size of the waste and recycling area accommodates: ) a) 1 x 120L general waste bin; a Mo b) 1 x 240L green waste bin; and c) 1 x 120L or 240L recycling bin.
+S 2015 Amend C4 For a dwelling located in Paddington or West Woollahra-the size of the waste and recycling area accommodates: ack . a) 1 x 120L general waste bin or 1 x 55L bin; b) 1 x 120L or 55L green waste bin; and 8 MOCK c) 2 x 55L recycling crates or 1 x 120L recycling bin.
+69 C5 Each dwelling has an area suitable to accommodate on-site composting.